WVUHPC/Introduction-HPC/_episodes/14-compile.md

 >## Exercise: Compiling codes.
 >
-> On the repository for `Introduction-HPC` there is a folder with the examples presented on this episode `Introduction-HPC_Data/07-compile`.
+> On the repository for `Introduction-HPC` there is a folder with the examples presented on this episode `workshops_hands-on/Introduction_HPC/14._Compiling_Codes`.
 >
-> There you will find a couple of source codes: `example_gsl.c` and `matmult.c` that have not being compiled yet.
+> There you will find a couple of source codes: `example_gsl.c` and `matmult.c` that have not been compiled yet.
 >
 > The challenge is to compile those codes.
 >~~~